prapti-ai/prapti/docs/editor_tweaks.md

 This setting will apply to all content in the current workspace including new markdown documents.
 See the following link for more info: https://code.visualstudio.com/docs/languages/markdown#_markdown-preview-security

 > I think the correct way to do this is to implement a markdown-it plugin and put it in a [VSCode Markdown Extension](https://code.visualstudio.com/api/extension-guides/markdown-extension).
-But first we need to work out a minimum tranformation on the DOM to support the styling that we want. -- Ross
+But first we need to work out a minimum transformation on the DOM to support the styling that we want. -- Ross